Confidentiality: good practice in handling patient information

 3. disclosures for all other purposes.

-This guidance also sets out the responsibilities of all doctors for managing and protecting patient information.
+This guidance also sets out the responsibilities of all doctors, physician associates and anaesthesia associates for managing and protecting patient information.

 In this guidance, we use the terms ‘you must’ and ‘you should’ in the following ways.